Physics-inspired Equivariant Descriptors of Non-bonded Interactions: Supporting material

 The Authors acknowledge funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No 101001890-FIAMMA).
 We would like to thank Guillaume Fraux and all the members of the Laboratory of Computational Science and Modeling for their contributions to the software infrastructure that enabled this study.
 We also thank Andrea Grisafi and Jigyasa Nigam for insightful discussion.

-\section{Supporting Material}
+\section{Supporting material}

 The electronic supporting material for this publication include a pedagogic derivation of the connection between generalized LODE features and the multipole expansion, further details on the different models and datasets, and the dimer dataset used for the benchmarks.
+All used datasets as well as the input for the DFT calculations are available for download at \url{https://doi.org/10.24435/materialscloud:23-99}.
 Generalized LODE descriptors can be computed using the \emph{rascaline} package, available at \url{https://github.com/luthaf/rascaline}.
+Additional source codes for constructing the monomial basis in \emph{rascaline} as well as the code to train the linear and the neural networks are available on zenodo \url{https://doi.org/10.5281/zenodo.8399545}